 Engaging in seasonal employment

 Working throughout a year as a full-time farm employee is by far the best way to learn the day-to-day work of a farmer.
-As the seasons change, you follow the changes: from spring sowing, to summer harvesting, to closing the gardens for winter.
+As the seasons change, you follow accordingly: from spring sowing, to summer harvesting, to preparing garden beds for winter.

 That’s how Jean-Martin and his wife Maude-Hélène began working in agriculture.
-They started in New Mexico where they worked and travelled for a whole year, before returning to Quebec to launch their own farming project on rented land.
+They started in New Mexico where they worked and travelled for a whole year, before returning to Quebec to launch their own farm on rented land.

 Usually, farmers hire staff with some experience, but it all depends on the local context.
 No matter your level of farming expertise, enthusiasm is your best asset!
 With an open mind, a positive attitude, and goodwill, anything is possible.